mattermost/mattermost-test-management/data/test-cases/plugins/github/subscriptions/Re-opened_PR_notification.md

 **Step 1**

 1. Enter the slash command `/github subscription add <repo or organization> --feature pulls` in any desired channel or DM/GM and create subscription for the desired repo or organization on MM.
-2. Create and close a PR or close any existing PR in the subscribed desired repository or in any repository of the subscribed desired organization on Github.
+2. Create and close a PR or close any existing PR in the subscribed desired repository or in any repository of the subscribed desired organization on GitHub.
-3. Reopen the closed PR on Github and navigate to the subscribed channel or DM/GM on MM.
+3. Reopen the closed PR on GitHub and navigate to the subscribed channel or DM/GM on MM.

 **Expected**